LeivoSepp/Octal-Clock-Two-Bytes-24h/README.md

 ```

 #### 2. Mathemathical
+When I started to solve the problem, then I figured out following pattern.
+1. Byte2 is increasing in every minute by 16 bit. <br>
+One way to show it is to use octal numeric system by adding 20 in every minute.
+(OCT) 00 20 40 60 100
+2. When Byte2 reach it's maximum (OCT) 360 then one bit is added to Byte1. <br>
+One bit is added into Byte1 in every 16 minute.
+One hour is: Byte1 increased by 3 bit and Byte2 increased by 176 bit.
+3. Every hour the Byte1 will increase by 8 bit or by 10 (OCT).
+(OCT) 0h - 0; 1h - 10; 2h - 20; ..
+8h - 100.

 Reverse engineering found that the clock was is easier to understand if using octal numeral system.
 Anyway, this is how I started.
-To understand all of the complexity I had to acquire the ability to calculate simultaneously in all four numeral systems.

 To solve this mathemathical clock challenge the first task was to build the clock generator.

 Octal numeric system?
 Huhh, crazy thing.